 The doctoral (Ph.D.) degree is the highest degree offered in engineering at UND.
 Students who are considering teaching at post-secondary institutions or participating in industrial/governmental research should consider the Ph.D. degree.
 Because the student-advisor role is critical for the timely, successful completion of the doctoral degree, it is strongly recommended that potential Ph.D. applicants contact potential advisors about research and funding opportunities before submitting their application to UND.
 Faculty research interests can be found here.

-The Doctor of Philosophy in Engineering - Mechanical Engineering track degree provides a student with specialized training customized to meet his or her specific interests and goals.
-Faculty advisors work with each student to structure a graduate program consisting of traditional engineering study, complementary multidisciplinary studies, strong interaction between fellow engineering students, and high quality research.
-The program is based upon the research strengths of faculty, and includes studies in the major engineering disciplines.
-Students receive a Ph.D. of Engineering with a specified track of Mechanical Engineering.
-The program includes a significant research component characterized by substantial interaction between the student and their adviser.
-Research topics are determined based upon the mutual interest of the student and research adviser.
-Students develop a strong research methodology and apply this research method to a specific engineering problem as directed by their adviser.
-Student’s attendance is required at a weekly seminar.
-This seminar is used to enhance the research methodology, by allowing students to present their research during various stages of development.
+The Doctor of Philosophy (PhD) in Mechanical Engineering degree provides a student with specialized training customized to meet his or her specific interests and goals.
+Faculty advisors work with each student to structure a graduate program consisting of traditional mechanical engineering study, complementary multidisciplinary studies, strong interaction between fellow engineering students, and high quality research.
+Research topics are determined based upon the mutual interests of the student and research adviser.
+Students develop a strong research methodology and apply this research method to a specific engineering problem as directed by their adviser and doctoral committee.
+Attendance by the student is required at a weekly seminar.
+This seminar is used to enhance development of the research methodology by allowing students to present their research during various stages of development and to interact with peers at various stages of their degree program.
 The seminar also serves the important role of providing exposure of all students to a diverse range of multidisciplinary work.

-Goal 1: Graduates will have a depth of knowledge in their chosen engineering emphasis area accompanied by a breadth of knowledge in related areas to achieve their specific goals and objectives.
+Goal 1: Graduates will have a depth of knowledge in mechanical engineering accompanied by a breadth of knowledge in related areas to achieve their specific goals and objectives.

 Goal 2: Graduates will be proficient researchers, i.e. they will have the skills required to formulate, assess and document a hypothesis.

-Goal 3: Graduates will be well-prepared for advanced professional practice, for teaching, and for careers in research and creative activity in engineering or a related field.
+Goal 3: Graduates will be well prepared for advanced professional practice, for teaching, and for careers in research and creative activity in mechanical engineering or a related field.

 1. A baccalaureate degree in an engineering discipline with a GPA of 3.3 or higher or a Master of Science degree in an engineering discipline with a GPA of 3.0.

-4. In addition to meeting the general provisions in the UND graduate catalog and the minimum requirements in items 1-2 above, candidates are assessed using a holistic process that considers GRE test scores (students with a B.S. engineering degree from an ABET accredited program are not required to submit GRE scores), transcripts of previous college work, relevant research and work experience, letters of recommendation, research interests, and English language skills.
+3. In addition to meeting the general provisions in the UND graduate catalog and the minimum requirements in items 1-2 above, candidates are assessed using a holistic process that considers Student’s Record of Publications, GRE test scores (for students who are applying with a B.S. engineering degree from an non-ABET accredited program), transcripts of previous college work, relevant research and work experience, letters of recommendation, research interests, and English language skills.
 Students must specify a track on their admission form to facilitate this evaluation.